pschool-in/curriculum/content/grammar/new-topics/pronoun-4.md

 Rudra can paint the picture *himself* because he is good at painting.
 Suhaani, did you make the kheer *yourself*?
 Manisha made a video about gardening *herself*.
-We enjoyed *ourselves* very much in the party.
+We enjoyed *ourselves* very much at the party.
 ```